-Connected and autonomous vehicles (AVs) fall under the umbrella of intelligent transportation systems that have a great potential to change our daily life.
-AVs can refer to a variety of vehicle technologies that are capable of reducing traffic accidents, enhancing quality-of-life, and improving the efficiency of transportation systems.
-Additionally, AVs can generate useful data from these connected vehicles, which including both vehicle-centric and infrastructure-oriented data.
-The developments of AVs work both on the level of the vehicle and transportation system.
+Connected vehicles and autonomous vehicles fall under the umbrella of intelligent transportation systems that have a great potential to change our daily life.
+AVs can refer to a variety of vehicle technologies that can reduce traffic accidents, enhance quality-of-life, and improve the efficiency of transportation systems.
+Connected vehicles are vehicles that communicate with other vehicles and with the road.
+Additionally, AVs can generate useful data from these connected vehicles, which including both vehicle-centric and infrastructureoriented data.
+The developments of AVs work both on the level of the vehicle and the level of the transportation system.
 Many types of vehicle connectivity and automation are feasible and coordinated in many ways.
-AVs AVs have the potential to extend what is possible with driving automation and vehicle connectivity alone.
+AVs have the potential to extend what is possible with driving automation and vehicle connectivity alone.
 Connectivity has the potential to dramatically improve environment awareness and safety of autonomous vehicles.
-Automation can make full use of connectivity, especially fast vehicle-tovehicle communication.
-[1] The success of AVs depends both on the on-board instrumentation and surrounding environment including road infrastructure and other road users.
+Automation can make full use of connectivity, especially fast vehicle-to-vehicle communication.
+[1] The success of AVs depends both on the on-board instrumentation and surrounding environment, including road infrastructure and other road users.
 Thus, five areas lie at the heart of AVs research: inter-AV communications, security and privacy, intersection navigation control, collision avoidance, and pedestrian detection.
 [2]

-AVs rely on public infrastructure and impose external costs, so require more public planning and investment than most other technologies.
+AVs rely on public infrastructure and impose external costs, so they require more public planning and investment than most other technologies.
 In order to allow the technology to reach its full potential, government officials, planners, and economic developers need to prepare for infrastructure investments, autonomous vehicle regulations, and AV-induced safety issues.
 Sound and consistent policy at the state, regional, and local government levels will nudge AVs towards outcomes that would benefit society.
 Many states and communities are moving forward with efforts to encourage the developments of AVs in their jurisdictions and to prepare for the future, such as Michigan, California, Florida, and Texas.

 To identify the best path forward for AVs, it is important to explore and assess public perceptions.
-The U.S. Department of Transportation conducted a series of driver acceptance clinics (DACs) to obtain feedback on connected vehicle technology and safety applications.
-The Center for Automotive Research (CAR) researchers designed a web-based survey to gather quantitative data on perceptions of the U.S. population of AVs.
+The U.S. Department of Transportation (USDOT) conducted a series of driver acceptance clinics to obtain feedback on connected vehicle technology and safety applications.
+The Center for Automotive Research (CAR) researchers designed a web-based survey to gather quantitative data on the U.S. population's perceptions of AVs.
 The results of the survey are generally encouraging.
-However, public perceptions of AVs are dynamic, complex, and hold deep transportation policy implications.
+However, public perceptions of AVs are dynamic and complex and hold deep transportation policy implications.
 [3]

 The development of AVs is taking place across multiple disciplines, as well as in academia and public sector.
-For now, the transformative technology is still being developed, tested and evaluated.
+For now, the transformative technology is still being developed, tested, and evaluated.
 In order to critically evaluate the significance and technical soundness of AVs, this report conducts a comprehensive summary.
-It covers five areas related to AVs: major technical components, current developments in different states, critical evaluations of benefits and limitation, perceptions of the U.S. population of AVs, and roles the state government should play in AVs deployment.
+It covers five areas related to AVs: major technical components, current developments in different states, critical evaluations of benefits and limitation, the U.S. population's perceptions of AVs, and roles the state government should play in AVs deployment.